Celestyal Crystal

-Celestyal Crystal, previously Louis Cristal, is a cruise ship operated by the Cyprus-based Celestyal Cruises and previously Louis Cruise Lines, both in the Louis Group.
-The ship was originally built as the cruiseferry MS Viking Saga in 1980 at Wärtsilä Perno Shipyard and Turku Shipyard, Turku, Finland for Rederi Ab Sally.
-In 1986 she was renamed MS Sally Albatross, and rebuilt into a cruise ship the following year.
+Celestyal Crystal was a cruise ship, operated between 2007 and 2023 by the Cyprus-based Louis Group's Louis Cruise Lines and Celestyal Cruises.
+The ship was originally built as the cruiseferry Viking Saga in the 1980 at Wärtsilä Perno Shipyard and Turku Shipyard, Turku, Finland for Rederi Ab Sally.
+In 1986 she was renamed Sally Albatross, and rebuilt into a cruise ship the following year.
 The ship was destroyed by a fire in 1990, and completely rebuilt at Finnyards, Rauma, Finland.
 She was re-delivered in 1992, still named Sally Albatross.
-After partially sinking 1994 she was rebuilt at Industrie Navali Meccaniche Affini, La Spezia, Italy, re-entering service as MS Leeward for Norwegian Cruise Line.
-Subsequently she sailed as MS SuperStar Taurus for Star Cruises, MS Silja Opera for Silja Line and spent a year laid up as MS Opera prior to entering service with her current owner in 2007.
+After partially sinking 1994 she was rebuilt at Industrie Navali Meccaniche Affini, La Spezia, Italy, re-entering service as Leeward for Norwegian Cruise Line.
+Subsequently she sailed as SuperStar Taurus for Star Cruises, Silja Opera for Silja Line.
+After being temporarily renamed Opera she was in service with Louis Group as Louis Cristal and later Celestyal Crystal.